balwinderSingh1989/androidBestLocationTracker/README.md

 Whats comming next ?

 To make location data as stream and not callback.
-Will be incorporation flow{} to this lib.
+Will be incorporating flow{} to this lib.

 <kbd>
 <img src="https://3c1703fe8d.site.internapcdn.net/newman/gfx/news/hires/2018/location.jpg" alt="Live Location Sharing" width="300">